PM-Notes/Prince2/README.md

 - Clarifying the impact of external influences on the project before the go-ahead is given
 - Delegating authority to the Project Manager on a stage by stage basis - *Management by Exception*

-5. Manage by exception (Tollerances are set for each aspect of performance, Cost, Time, Scope, Quality, Risk, Benefits.
-If within tollerances o need to meet.
-Immediately escalate when forecast is expected to exceed a tollerance).
+5. Manage by exception (Tolerances are set for each aspect of performance, Cost, Time, Scope, Quality, Risk, Benefits.
+If within tolerances o need to meet.
+Immediately escalate when forecast is expected to exceed a tolerance).
-6. Focus on products (focus on definitaion, delivery and quality requirements of products)
+6. Focus on products (focus on definition, delivery and quality requirements of products)

 > Products = Outputs = Deliverables

 > "A product is an input or output, whether tangible or intangible, that can be described in advance, created and tested".

-*Managment Products* - Required and created to manage the project *Specialist Products* - Created by the project to satisfy the business need
+*Management Products* - Required and created to manage the project *Specialist Products* - Created by the project to satisfy the business need

 Benefits of Focus on products